If buying a home fills you with anxiety and fear, you’re not alone.

 • And more…

 Then every month, print a copy of your statements and put them in a folder for the mortgage lender.
-I also like to save a PDF version of important documents on a password protected USB flash drive on my key ring.
-If you’re ever meeting with a lender and need the documents it can be handy to have.
+I also like to save a PDF version of essential documents on a password-protected USB flash drive on my key ring.
+If you’re ever meeting with a lender and need the materials, it can be handy to have.

 Note: If you have frozen your credit, make sure you wrote down your pin and any answers to security questions.

 “The commission from the sale of the home comes out of the seller’s proceeds so, there is no reason for a buyer not to get representation,” says Mike Hrubos, founder of The Avalon Life.

 Mike adds, “ a good realtor can help buyers save money by, negotiating, knowing the market precisely and not backing down.”
 Realtors can also show you neighborhoods that may represent a good value and mimic the lifestyle you desire.